Frequently Asked Questions

 Pytheas.MailGate service is listening for outgoing mail

-the machine running the Pytheas.Mailgate service or Communication Task, open the PYTHEAS MailGate Configuration Program, go to the
+the machine running the Pytheas.Mailgate service, open the PYTHEAS MailGate Configuration Program, go to the

 Outgoing mail page, and click on